Portponky/gridmap-plus/README.md

 When selecting a Grid Map, a new dock is available at the bottom of the screen.
 It has a button "Enter build mode" which launches a Minecraft-style editor for a grid map.
 If you select a mesh in 3D mode you can also set some placement and shortcut rules for that mesh which will affect the editor behavior.

+The placement rules are:

+* Upward - the mesh will be placed with the Y axis matching the Y axis of the world, i.e. it will be facing upwards.
+* Outwards - the mesh will be placed with the Y axis matching the normal of the face you are looking at.
+The mesh will project out of the side you placed it on.
+* Upwards random - same as upwards, but the mesh will be at a random orthogonal rotation.
+This helps to give a bit of variety to placement.
+* Outwards random - same as outwards, but with the same kind of random rotation.
+* Fully random - the mesh will be at a totally random orthogonal orientation.

 Inside the editor, the following controls can be used:

 * WSAD - move around